 All of the aforementioned DART-WRF experiments were performed on the Microsoft Azure Cloud.
 Cloud computing resources were provided by Microsoft through a $20,000 Azure Research Grant.
-A 256 core, high performance computing (HPC) cluster was built from sixteen H-Series virtual machine instances.
+A 256-core, high performance computing (HPC) cluster was built from sixteen H-Series virtual machine instances.
 Each virtual machine consisted of an intel processor with 16 cores, 7 GB of RAM per core, and a backend 32 GB/s InfiniBand network capable of Remote Data Memory Access (RDMA) ideal for low-latency high throughput communication.
 To the best of the author’s knowledge, this study is the first to successfully run DART on the cloud.